0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 # Issuer

 The Issuer endpoints represent all the actions needed to manage an Issuer, such as Creating, Updating or Deleting an Issuer.
+Each Organization Account can only manage a single Issuer.

 ## CreateIssuer

 **Function**: Endpoint to create a new Issuer for an Organization Account.

 **How it works**: This Endpoint requires to pass the name of the Issuer `displayName` as required parameter inside the Request Body.
 Other non-required Request Body parametrs are the `logo`, the `legalName` and the `region` of your Issuer.
+This information will represent your Polygon ID Issuer profile.

 This Endpoint requires to pass an active `Bearer Token` that can be retrieved after [sign-in](../onboarding-orgs/apis.md#sign-in) to your Organization Account

 On successful Issuer creation, the Response Body will contain a set of details related to the newly created Issuer such as its `id`.